Halloween is knocking at My Pinch of Italy‘s doors and we’re ready to be asked: trick or treat?

-Sprinkle some sugar on top of each muffin and bake them at 180°C for 30 minutes.
+Sprinkle some sugar on top of each muffin and bake them to 180°C for about 25-30 minutes.

 Use a toothpick to check whether the muffins are completely cooked through; then, take them out of the oven and let them cool down to room temperature before garnishing them with some icing sugar.